NikolayNikolaev1/JS-Fundamentals---January-2018/README.md

 # JS-Fundamentals---January-2018

-Course for JavaScript in SoftUni.
+Course for the Model JavaScript Core in SoftUni.